Grayling Viking University

 GVU at GHS

-And we offer early/middle college programs through Kirtland Community College -- including public safety, welding and nursing -- in which students can earn certificate and associate degrees.
+And we offer early/middle college programs through Kirtland Community College -- including public safety, welding and automotive -- in which students can earn certificates and associate degrees.

 To learn more about these programs, students can speak with their counselors.